-A resolution of the General Shareholders' Meeting approved by a relative majority of the votes cast is sufficient for cancellation.
+A resolution of the General Shareholders' Meeting approved by a relative majority of the votes cast is sufficient for cancellation (Art.
+15 para.
+4 no. 3 of the Articles of Association, available at www.sonova.com/en/investors/articles-association).